dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 <div class="dw-quote">You can find more information about this project on <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">ocaml-cordova-plugin-list</a> GitHub repository.</div>

 <h2 class="text-center">Be careful: device_ready event</h2>
-Most of bindings create new objects which are only available when the <b class="helvetica">deviceready</b> event fires.
+Most of plugins create new objects which are only available when the <b class="helvetica">deviceready</b> event fires.
 You need to have as first lines:

 [cce lang="ocaml"]
 let on_device_ready () =